jwstegemann/fritz2-docs/Validation.md

 It is recommended to implement your validation-code in a multiplatform-project, so you can use it in browser and backend.

-By the way: fritz2 supports you connecting to your (http)-backend from the browser with [[Remote Calls]].
+By the way: fritz2 supports you connecting to your (http)-backend from the browser with [Remote Calls](RemoteCalls.html).